Xuver has developed an interactive tool that allows you to walk through 3D models – and it all works within the browser.

 Available for Revit, Archicad, SketchUP and IFC

 The testing phase is now done and the viewer is ready to be used and available for four different file formats. which Laurens explains: “With a fitting converter or plugin, the architect can easily convert his or her Revit, ArchiCAD, SketchUp or IFC file into a file that is compatible with our viewer.
-After this, the interactive 3D model can be viewed within moments.
+After this, your interactive 3D models can be viewed within moments.
 We chose these four file formats because they are very popular, but in the near future, we will undoubtedly launch more converters and plugins.

 Free two-week trial